Anna Avidan: Fighting for the Great Synagogue in the ‘Jerusalem of the North’

 All three of these countries have Baltic Sea coasts, all of them have the most beautiful cities and a rich cultural tradition.
 In Lithuania, the Kaunas Jazz Festival, which has become the most important event of its kind in northeastern Europe, is an excellent example.

 Vilnius is the relatively small capital of Lithuania, with some 570,000 inhabitants.
-That city used to be called “Jerusalem of the North”, for a reason.
-It had as many as 110 synagogues, including since almost half of its population was Jewish.
+That city used to be called ‘Jerusalem of the North’, for a reason.
+It had as many as 110 synagogues since almost half of its population was Jewish.

 One of the 110 synagogues in Vilnius was the Great Synagogue.
 This very special one was built in 1573.
 Some historians believe it might have been rebuilt or extended in 1633.
 Others voiced the opinion that the Great Synagogue must have been built in 1661 or later, because that is when the Jews of Vilnius were allowed to return, after an expulsion.

-What is certain is that the Great Synagogue was more than 300 years old when it got damaged during the war.
+What is certain is that the Great Synagogue was more than 300 years old when it was damaged during the war.
 The Soviets, who governed the country after the war, pulled it down in the 1950-s.
-Since then, the remnants of the Great Synagogue have been buried under the ground, and in part under a building the Soviets erected there.
+Since then, the remnants of the Great Synagogue have been buried under the ground, partially under a building the Soviets erected there.

 Anna Avidan is the CEO of the NGO “Jerusalem of the North” in Vilnius.
 Her organization wants to raise awareness, meaning it wants people to know the Great Synagogue and a lot of history are buried there, under a Soviet building.
 Imanuel Marcus spoke to Anna Avidan in Rome.

-Magazine79: Regarding the Great Synagogue, what kind of damage were the few remaining Lithuanian Jews looking at, after the war?
+Magazine79: On the Great Synagogue, what kind of damage were the few remaining Lithuanian Jews looking at, after the war?

 Anna Avidan: The roof was damaged.
 But some Jews still came to pray at the Great Synagogue.
 Back then, someone put a plaque on the wall saying the building was protected by the government.
 For several years, the plaque remained in place.
 But in the end it did not protect the synagogue.

-Magazine79: Then the Soviets destroyed the great Synagogue.
+Magazine79: The Soviets destroyed it.
 In your struggle for a memorial for the Great Synagogue, how do you argue?

-Anna Avidan: The fact that the remnants of the synagogue are there, that they are buried under the ground without traces, is reason enough.
+Anna Avidan: The fact that the remnants of the synagogue are there, that they are buried under the ground without traces, is reason enough to do something.
 You can visit Vilnius today without knowing, or without finding out the Great Synagogue ever existed.
 To us this situation is symbolic for the way the Jewish heritage in Lithuania and Europe is being treated.
 Things are being hidden and swept under the carpet.
-The Great Synagogue is the heart of what previously was the Jewish life in Lithuania.
-Compared to this, other projects seem far less important to us.
+The Great Synagogue is the heart of what previously was Jewish life in Lithuania.
+Compared to this, other projects seem far less important.